New Video! Newborn Screening for Critical Congenital Heart Disease

 Answers and Resources for Primary Care Pediatricians

-Approximately 20 out of every 10,000 babies are born with a critical congenital heart defect (CCHD).
-CCHD life threatening and requires intervention in infancy.
+Approximately 3 out of every 1,000 babies are born with a critical congenital heart defect (CCHD).
+CCHD can be life threatening and requires intervention in infancy.
 However, CCHD is not always detected prenatally or upon exam in the nursery.
 As a result, some infants with CCHD are discharged from the nursery to home, where they quickly decompensate.
-To improve the early detection of CCHD, the Secretary of Health and Human Services (HHS) recommended that CCHD screening be added to the uniform newborn screening panel.
+To improve the early detection of CCHD, the Secretary of Health and Human Services (HHS) added CCHD screening for newborns to the US Recommended Uniform Screening Panel (RUSP).

 Frequently Asked Questions